wagnermarques00/Java/README.md

 1. Java Collections: Mastering Lists, Sets, and Maps
 1. Java 8: discover what's new in this version
 1. TDD and Java: Automated Testing with JUnit
+1. Java and JDBC - Working with a Database

 ## Currently studying:

-- Java and JDBC - Working with a Database
+- Persistence with JPA: Hibernate